Jbleezy/BO1-Reimagined/README.md

 * Ascension: double tap obtainable from free perk powerup?
 * Shangri-La: should mud pit sidequest step need the radio to be activated to work?
 * Moon: should teleporter gate start going down before power is on?
-* Should Skullcrusher grenade launcher be named "Grenade Launcher"?
-* Should shotgun attachment on upgraded AUG have its name changed?
 * Should zombies not double swipe if player doesnt have jug?
 * Should there be a zombie spawn delay?